 On Friday 1 August Year 9 Campbell, Nolan and Wynne Geography students will be participating in an excursion to Boondall Wetlands and the Botanical Gardens, Mt Coot-tha.
 Arrive at school by 8.00am for bus departure at 8.15am from Middle Drop Off Zone and bus return time is 3pm.
 Students must bring a water Bottle (2 litres or 2 x water bottles) – with water, a daypack with sunscreen, morning tea, and Afternoon Tea, 2 lead pencils, an eraser, and a clipboard.
 Students can bring money to buy lunch.
 Please wear the ATC House Shirt/PE Uniform and jumper plus runners and ATC wide brimmed school hat or cap.
 Parents/Caregivers are requested to access Parent Lounge to accept the event to show their son is attending.
 Also please ensure your sons’ medical and emergency contact details are correct prior to the excursion.
 Please ensure at least one emergency contact is available for the duration of the excursion.
 See further details in the letter in Parent Lounge events.

-Year 8 Bodkin & Conn / 8 Lynch and Treacy Geography Excursions
+Year 8 Bodkin & Conn and the 8 Lynch and Treacy Geography Excursions

 Geography students in Year 8 Bodkin and Conn will be participating in an excursion to Palm Beach Gold Coast on Thursday 7 August and Geography students in Year 8 Lynch and Treacy will travel on Friday 8 August.
 Students must arrive at school at 7.15am for bus departure at 7.30am from Middle Drop Off Zone.
 Return bus time is by 3pm.
 Students must bring a water Bottle (2 litres or 2 x water bottles) – with water, a daypack with sunscreen, morning tea, Lunch and Afternoon Tea, 2 lead pencils, an eraser, and a clipboard.
 Please wear the ATC House Shirt/PE Uniform and Jumper plus runners and ATC wide brimmed school hat or cap.
 Parents/Caregivers are requested to access Parent Lounge to accept the event to show their son is attending.
 Also please ensure your sons’ medical and emergency contact details are correct prior to the excursion.
 Please ensure at least one emergency contact is available for the duration of the excursion.